Reference Tests

 - set_data_location(location, kind=None)

-Declare the filesystem location for reference files of a particular kind.
-Typically you would subclass
+Declare the filesystem location for reference files of a particular kind for this instance.

 - classmethod set_default_data_location(location, kind=None)

-Declare the default filesystem location for reference files of a particular kind.
-This sets the location for all instances of the class it is called on.
-Subclasses will inherit this default (unless they explicitly override it).
+Declare the default filesystem location for reference files of a particular kind, applying to all instances of the class.

-To set the location globally for all tests in all classes within an application, call this method on the
+Subclasses inherit this default unless they explicitly override it.
+To set the location globally for all test classes in an application, call this on the

 - classmethod set_defaults(**kwargs)

-Set default parameters, at the class level.
-These defaults will apply to all instances of the class.
+Set default parameters at the class level, applying to all instances.

 - classmethod set_regeneration(kind=None, regenerate=True)